benoitc/gunicorn/docs/source/deploy.rst

 configurations files and instructions for using systemd to create a unix socket for incoming Gunicorn requests.
 Systemd will listen on this socket and start gunicorn automatically in response to traffic.
-Later in this section are nstructions for configuring Nginx to forward web traffic to the newly created unix socket:
+Later in this section are instructions for configuring Nginx to forward web traffic to the newly created unix socket:

 **/etc/systemd/system/gunicorn.service**::